This article is part of a larger series on Real Estate Lead Generation and Marketing.

 2. Identify Your Target Audience & Real Estate Niche

-If you use the same speech regardless of the scenario, it won’t feel genuine nor will it generate the leads you are looking to attract.
-When you construct a general elevator pitch or niche-specific variations, consider the audience you wish to reach.
+If you use the same speech regardless of the scenario, it won’t feel genuine, nor will it generate the leads you are looking to attract.
+Consider the audience you wish to reach when constructing a general elevator pitch for a real estate agent or niche-specific variations.
 Depending on the target audience, use different real estate language and jargon to appeal to a particular clientele.

 For example, if you are attending a networking event with experienced real estate investors, your language will be different than at a seminar for first-time homebuyers.
 Investors want to hear about net operating income, cash flow, equity, debt-to-income ratio, and other topics that apply directly to their interests.
 On the other hand, first-time homebuyers need basic information in plain language about pre-approvals, appraisals, mortgage contingencies, and other terms applicable to their transaction and experience level.

 Start with your general elevator pitch and adjust it to fit the networking event and your target audience.
 Include language specific to your niche client to guarantee it will be appropriate for the situation.
-Keep in mind that you may need to improvise on the fly if you are attending an event with multiple client types.
-By practicing your generic speech you will more easily be able to adapt it to fit a specific audience.
+Remember that you may need to improvise on the fly if you attend an event with multiple client types.
+By practicing your generic speech, you will more easily be able to adapt it to fit a specific audience.

 3. Organize Your Real Estate Elevator Pitch

-Next, based on your answers to the questions above, organize your real estate elevator pitch in a way that creates engagement, curiosity, and leaves room to continue the conversation.
-Seventy-three percent of homebuyers choose the first agent they interview, so it’s important to put together a well-constructed pitch.
+Next, based on your answers to the questions above, organize your elevator pitch in a way that creates engagement and curiosity and leaves room to continue the conversation.
+Seventy-three percent of homebuyers interviewed only one real estate agent during their home search, so putting together a well-constructed pitch is essential.

 Use your answers to the questions above to organize your elevator pitch according to the following questions:

 Your opening line should address a specific real estate problem you can solve for the potential client in front of you.
 It should be appropriate to the event you are attending and the individual you are addressing.
-This problem could be for any real estate niche, like first-time homebuyers, sellers, home-flippers, real estate investors, and so on.
+This problem could be for any real estate niche, like first-time homebuyers, sellers, home flippers, and real estate investors.

-The opening line can be formed as a question or statement, but should address the issue head-on.
-For instance, if your niche or event focuses on first-time homebuyers, start with:
+The opening line can be formed as a question or statement but should address the issue head-on.
+For instance, if your niche or event focuses on first-time homebuyers, start with the following:

 The statement and question above both mention issues first-time homebuyers experience in a seller’s market, like a short time frame, more expensive homes, and less purchasing power.
-Notice that it mentions these issues in simple terms that are easily digestible without using real estate jargon or acronyms.
+Notice that it mentions these issues in simple and easily digestible terms without using real estate jargon or acronyms.
 The first-time homebuyer will quickly relate to these problems and want to learn more about how to overcome these obstacles.

-Showcase your expertise, resources, and success by outlining the approach you take to solve the problem your potential client is experiencing.
-By answering this question, you are introducing a solution to draw in potential clients to learn more about and use your services.
+Showcase your expertise, resources, and success by outlining your approach to solving the problem your potential client is experiencing.
+By answering this question, you are introducing a solution to draw potential clients to learn more about and use your services.
 Speak about your ultimate goal as a real estate professional, what your niche is, how you cater to that niche, and the number of clients you’ve assisted with this same problem.

-There are several tactics in the examples above, like education, communication, and technology, that you are proposing to use to solve the problem of being a first-time homebuyer.
-You are introducing these solutions so you can elaborate on them in the next part of your real estate elevator pitch.
+There are several tactics in the examples above, like education, communication, and technology, that you propose to use to solve the problem of being a first-time homebuyer.
+You are introducing these solutions so you can elaborate on them in the next part of your elevator pitch.

-Now that you’ve given a basic overview of the tactics you use to solve the problem, revisit your answers relative to your value proposition to explain the process of how you solve the problem.
+Now that you’ve given a basic overview of your tactics to solve the problem, revisit your answers relative to your value proposition to explain how you solve the problem.
 Describe the qualities you have as a professional and how you apply them in your role as a real estate agent.
-Reference your brokerage and/or team to further support your methods.
+Reference your brokerage and team to support your methods further.

 Here are a few thoughts you can use in your elevator pitch:

-People like to hear that you enjoy and have enthusiasm for your job because it helps establish trust.
+People like to hear that you enjoy and have enthusiasm for your job as a real estate agent because it helps establish trust.
 It will also encourage commonality between you and the potential client.
-Explain why you choose to specialize in helping a specific niche of clientele.
-Did you have a personal real estate experience that prompted you to become an agent yourself?
+Explain why you choose to specialize in supporting a specific niche of clientele.
+Did you have a real estate experience that prompted you to become an agent yourself?
 Share that with your potential client in your elevator pitch.

-Don’t end your real estate elevator pitch there.
+Don’t end your elevator pitch there.
 Bring the conversation back to the prospect using a call to action (CTA) so they can voice their concerns, add to the conversation, or ask questions.
-A CTA is an instruction to your audience to prompt a response, which can be in the form of a statement or question.
+A CTA is an instruction to your audience to prompt a response, which can be a statement or question.
 The goal of the CTA in your elevator pitch is to continue the discussion and encourage them to use your services.

 4. Practice, Practice, Practice

 Next, use your phone to video yourself reciting your real estate elevator pitch.
 Your facial expressions, hand gestures, and body language during the pitch need to be natural and convey the right message.
-They should be welcoming, encouraging, and make the audience feel comfortable.
+They should be welcoming and encouraging—and should make the audience feel comfortable.

-Watch the video to guarantee you are conveying your message in a genuine and natural way, both verbally and physically.
-Repeat and practice the entire process as many times as needed until the elevator pitch is exactly where you want it to be.
+Watch the video above to guarantee you are conveying your message genuinely and naturally, both verbally and physically.
+Repeat and practice the entire process as often as needed until the elevator pitch is where you want it to be.
 Practice your elevator pitch with friends and colleagues and ask for honest feedback to guarantee you’re ready to go.

 5. Collect Contact Information

 The purpose of your elevator speech is real estate lead generation.
-Once you put your real estate elevator pitch into action, you’ll be collecting contact information from potential clients left and right.
+Once you put your elevator pitch into action, you’ll collect contact information from potential clients left and right.
 Make sure you always carry business cards with you and have them ready to distribute to anyone you speak with, and also have a means for collecting contact information even when people don’t have business cards to give you.

 If you don’t have business cards or your cards need a refresh, design them with a service like ProspectsPLUS! or Canva.
 Include all your contact information and a custom logo to make your card stand out from the competition.
-For business card inspiration, check out these 28 Real Estate Business Cards We Love.
+Check out these 28 Real Estate Business Cards We Love for business card inspiration.

-Collect business cards from everyone you speak with to be proactive with communication, and organize these contacts using client relationship manager (CRM) software.
-A CRM stores, organizes, and automates communication with leads with the intent of converting them into clients.
+Collect business cards from everyone you speak with to be proactive with communication, and organize these contacts using client relationship management (CRM) software.
+CRM software stores, organizes, and automates communication with leads to convert them into clients.